johnsonbhaskaran/ReactHooks/notes.md

 - useMemo is similar to useCallback.
 It also improves performance.
 - but useMemo returns memoized value
 - and useCallback returns a memoized function.

+## useCallback

+- It cache a function definition between re-renders.
+- It prevents creation of multiple instances of same function when re-render happens.